bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Answer:: HTML Semantic is use to structure HTML documents so as to readable on browser.
+Example of HTML Semantic is; address, section etc

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Answer:: 1.the element styled with display: block always start on a new line while element styled with display: inline don't start on  a new line
+2. one can add margins and paddings to all sides of an element styled with display: block, but you cannot add height to the top or bottom padding to the element styled with display: inline;

 3. What are the 4 areas of the box model?

+Answer:: content, border, padding, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Answer:: Cross axis

 5. Explain why git is valuable to a team of developers.

+Answer:: Git is valuable tool to team of developers as it serve as a collaboration which can be use to work on same project remotely and also  track who made changes to the project.
+It can also be use as recovery tool from last time committed/pushed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.